joshleveck/joshleveck/README.md

-# 👋 Hello there!
+# Hi there!
 I'm Josh, a Computer Engineering student at the University of Waterloo.

-Through my 16 months of work experience and projects, I know Python, Javascript/Typescript, C#, C++, C, and Clojure.
+Through my 16 months of work experience and projects, I know Python, Rust, Javascript/Typescript, C#, C++, C, and Clojure.

 I am currently seeking opportunities for internships/co-ops.
 If you're looking for a dedicated and motivated individual with a strong technical foundation, I'd love to connect and explore how my skills align with your organization's vision!